lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Downloading and Building.md

 git submodule update --init --recursive
 ```

-If you plan to commit to submodules, then you will likely want to change the submodule repos to use ssh rather than https.
-For example, to simplify committing to `reactor-c`, you can do this:
+Submodules are checked out over HTTPS by default.
+In case you want to commit to a submodule and use SSH instead, you can simply change the remote.
+For example, to change the remote of the `reactor-c` submodule, you can do this:

 ```sh
 cd core/src/main/resources/lib/c/reactor-c